673342907/SalaryPrivacy/README.md

 ### Educational Examples
 8. **FHEAntipatterns** - Antipattern example (demonstrating common errors and best practices)

-All examples include:
-- ✅ Complete documentation comments
-- ✅ Test files
-- ✅ Usage examples
-- ✅ Chapter tags
+All example contracts include complete documentation comments and can be used as learning references.

 ## 🛠️ Scaffolding Tool